sap-tutorials/btp-dev-guidance/tutorials/remote-service-intro/remote-service-intro.md

 The Incident Management application helps call center support representatives process and manage customer incidents.
 A support representative (processor) receives a phone call from an existing customer and creates a new incident on behalf of the customer.

 When the processor creates a new incident, they have to assign the incident to the respective customer.
 The value help of the **Customer** field provides the option to choose a customer from a list of customers.
-The Incident Management application fethes the list of customers from the SAP S/4HANA Cloud system.
+The Incident Management application fetches the list of customers from the SAP S/4HANA Cloud system.
 For this purpose, you will use the SAP S/4HANA Business Partner API.

 <!-- border; size:540px --> ![Solution diagram](tutorials/remote-service-intro/Solution-Diagram-RS.png)